intel-analytics/ipex-llm/docs/docs/DeveloperGuide/typehint.md

 ## Introduction

-we need to declare that the python runtime does not enforce function and variable [type annotations](https://docs.python.org/3/library/typing.html#module-typing).
+We need to declare that the python runtime does not enforce function and variable [type annotations](https://docs.python.org/3/library/typing.html#module-typing).
 But they can actually be used by third party tools such as type checkers, IDEs, linters, etc.

 **Python Enhancement Proposals(PEPs)** are widely accepted python standards, and [PEP 484](https://peps.python.org/pep-0484/) introduced syntax for function annotations, for example:
 ```python